Sun 7 September – ANAM SKETCHES at ACO On The Pier – BOOK NOW

 We’re delighted to share the news of two ANAM alumni violinists who have been successfully appointed orchestral fellowships in our International Academy Partnerships program.

-Open to current musicians and ANAM alumni under the age of 27, the scholarship facilitates a two-year position for an outstanding violinist or cellist to attend the prestigious Karajan Academie in Berlin, honing their orchestral skills in classes and individual lessons, as well as performing alongside members of the Berliner Philharmoniker in rehearsals and concerts.
+Open to current musicians and ANAM alumni under the age of 27, the scholarship facilitates a two-year position for an outstanding violinist or cellist to attend the prestigious Karajan-Akademie in Berlin, honing their orchestral skills in classes and individual lessons, as well as performing alongside members of the Berliner Philharmoniker in rehearsals and concerts.

 Josephine will commence her position on 1 September 2025, receiving mentorship from First Concertmaster of the Berliner Philharmoniker, Noah Bendix-Balgley.
-Previous recipients of the ANAM Karajan Academie position include violinists Harry Bennetts (alum 2016, now Sydney Symphony Orchestra’s Associate Concertmaster), Riley Skevington (alum 2017, now West Australian Symphony Orchestra’s Associate Concertmaster), and Harry Ward (alum 2020, now Section First Violin with the Berliner Philharmoniker).
+Previous recipients of the ANAM Karajan-Akademie position include violinists Harry Bennetts (alum 2016, now Sydney Symphony Orchestra’s Associate Concertmaster), Riley Skevington (alum 2017, now West Australian Symphony Orchestra’s Associate Concertmaster), and Harry Ward (alum 2020, now Section First Violin with the Berliner Philharmoniker).
 The most recent recipient, Phoebe Gardner (alum 2021), will complete her two-year position shortly and commence a contract position with the Staatskapelle Dresden from September 2025.

 “I am humbled by the incredibly generous support of Naomi Milgrom AC, who has allowed me the opportunity to embark on this next chapter of my musical life,” says Josephine.
 “Being able to witness the music-making in Germany these last few months has already been an entirely transformative experience for me, and I have a deep admiration for the musicians of the Berliner Philharmoniker in particular.”